 3. What is the source of the personal data that we process?

-We process personal data shared with us through our website or provided to us in connection with (current or prospective) business or working relationships (e.g. when registering for and attending our events, in connection with current or imminent contractual relationships, for business meetings, phone calls, written communications, email correspondence, job applications).
+We process personal data shared with us through our website or provided to us in connection with (current or prospective) business or working relationships (e.g. when registering for and attending our events, in connection with current or imminent contractual relationships, for business meetings, phone calls, written communications, email correspondence, job applications, the provision of business cards, etc.).
 We also process personal data that we have lawfully procured from public sources (e.g. commercial register, news media) and are allowed to process.
 Personal data is processed in accordance with data protection laws.